Sea rocket

 Weed Impact:

-- Sea rocket is able to quickly colonise beaches, forming thick colonies in a few years.
-These colonies restrict access and recreational use of the beach and surrounding areas.
+- Sea Rocket is able to quickly colonise beaches, forming thick colonies in a few years.

 Control Methods: